 - Here is a brief written description of Redemption Groups.

-- This video also addresses the basics about Redemption Groups, as well as the structure and strategy of the ministry within Mars Hill Church.
-Similar best practices are followed by other churches.
+- This conference workshop audio also addresses the basics about Redemption Groups, as well as the structure and strategy best-practices of the ministry within a local church.

 - Read the Redemption book, which serves as the curriculum.